This post contains affiliate links. Please read our disclosure policy.

 Nope!
 You can add them straight from the freezer, and they will thaw as the bread bakes.
 Adding them frozen will maintain their texture and shape better than thawing.

 Absolutely!
-You could do a simple glaze of orange juice and powdered sugar, or go for a richer cream cheese glaze, like the one I use on my whole grain gingerbread loaf.
+You could do a simple glaze of orange juice and powdered sugar, or go for a richer cream cheese glaze, like the one I use on my freshly milled gingerbread loaf.

 No, if you want to mill a different type of wheat for this recipe, you absolutely can.
 I prefer hard white wheat for my quick breads, but you can certainly experiment for yourself!

-If you’d rather not use cranberries, I would recommend trying my whole grain blueberry bread!
+If you’d rather not use cranberries, I would recommend trying my freshly milled blueberry bread!
 It’s similar to this loaf, but the recipe is crafted with blueberries in mind.

 Related Recipes